 Its features include a barometer trend graph, a storm alarm, an advanced compass, and - for those of you who like to snorkel - a depth meter (obviously, the water resistance of up to 328ft goes hand in hand with this).
 The glass also has an anti-reflective coating so even in bright weather the watch face is always clear.

 Priced at £412.36 you get a stylish, reliable watch, but without the guilt of really breaking the bank!

 3. Tag Heuer Aquaracer 300m Chronograph - £1,750

 Granted, this watch doesn’t have the history and celebrity that some other (pricier) sailing watches possess (we’ll get to those later), but the Aquaracer’s more modest price tag of £1,750 means that it proves very popular regardless.

-Its understated look with either black or navy dials means it’s a watch you can wear for any occasion - no questions asked.
+Its understated look with either black or navy dials means it’s a watch you can wear to any occasion - no questions asked.
 The standard functions (date, seconds dials, counters for split seconds, minutes and hours) work effectively without unnecessary bells and whistles, make the Aquaracer ideal for the boat owner who’s all about the task in hand when on board.